Non-alcoholic drink

-An alcohol-free or non-alcoholic drink, also known as a temperance drink, is a version of an alcoholic drink made without alcohol, or with the alcohol removed or reduced to almost zero.
+An alcohol-free or non-alcoholic drink, also known as a temperance drink or mocktail for alcohol-free cocktail, is a version of an alcoholic drink made without alcohol, or with the alcohol removed or reduced to almost zero.
 These may take the form of a non-alcoholic mixed drink or non-alcoholic beer, and are widely available where alcoholic drinks are sold.

 Scientific definition

-Low-alcoholic drink

 Sparkling apple cider, soft drinks, and juice naturally contain trace amounts or no alcohol.
 Some fresh orange juices are above the UK 'alcohol free' limit of 0.05% ABV, as are some yogurts and rye bread.

 Ethanol distillation is used to separate alcoholic drinks into what are advertised as non-alcoholic drinks and spirits.
 Distilled wine produces low alcohol wine and brandy (from brandywine, derived from Dutch brandewijn, "burning wine").
-Distilled beer may be used to produce low-alcohol beer and whisky.

-However, alcoholic drinks cannot be further purified to 0.00% alcohol by volume by distillation, although several brands market their non-alcoholic drinks with '0%' on the packaging.
-Most drinks labeled "non-alcoholic" contain 0.5% ABV, as it is more profitable than distilling it to 0.05% ABV often found in products sold by companies specializing in non-alcoholic drinks.

-Ethical issues

-Alcohol is legal in most countries of the world where a drinking culture exists.
-In countries where alcohol is illegal, similar non-alcoholic drinks are permitted.
-The definition of "alcohol-free" may vary from country to country.
-The term "non-alcoholic" (e.g., alcohol-free beer) is often used to describe a drink that contains 0.0% ABV.
+Label

-However, most drinks advertised as "non-alcoholic" or "alcohol free" sold by countries with zero tolerance with state-run liquor monopoly, actually contain alcohol.
-In the European Union, the labels of drinks containing only more than 1.2% ABV must state the actual alcoholic strength (i.e., show the word "alcohol" or the abbreviation "alc." followed by the symbol "% vol.").
+Most drinks advertised as "non-alcoholic" or "alcohol free" sold by countries with zero tolerance and a state-run liquor monopoly actually contain alcohol.
+In the European Union, the labels of drinks containing more than 1.2% ABV must state the actual alcoholic strength (i.e., show the word "alcohol" or the abbreviation "alc." followed by the symbol "% vol.").

-Alcohol is a psychoactive drug and some critics say that the label "non-alcoholic" is misleading, due to the presence of small amounts of alcohol in most drinks labelled as such, and a threat to recovering alcoholics.
+Alcohol is a psychoactive drug, and some critics say that the label "non-alcoholic" is misleading, due to the presence of small amounts of alcohol in most drinks labelled as such, and a threat to recovering alcoholics.